-Nothing pertinent to the issue of leasing to note for plan year 2022.
+Nothing pertinent to the issue of leasing to note for plan year 2024.

-HOUSING PROGRAM DESCRIPTION OF ACTUAL LEASING ISSUES AND SOLUTIONS MTW Public Housing Dillehay conversion and redevelopment delayed.
-MTW Housing Choice Voucher No updates to report.
+HOUSING PROGRAM DESCRIPTION OF ACTUAL LEASING ISSUES AND SOLUTIONS MTW Public Housing N/A MTW Housing Choice Voucher No updates to report.
 Local, Non-Traditional No updates to report.